Minor in Sociology

 All courses for the minor must be completed with grades of C or higher.

-• CAS SO 201 Sociological Methods (4 cr)
+• CAS SO 201 Sociological Methods (4 units)

-*Students should note that CAS SO 100 Principles in Sociology may be substituted for one of the two required 200-level courses.
+*CAS SO 100 Principles in Sociology may be substituted for one of the two required 200-level courses.

-Sociology minors admitted to CAS from the College of General Studies (CGS) who have completed CGS SS 101 and SS 102, each with a grade of C or higher, will receive credit for completing the introductory sociology course, CAS SO 100 Principles in Sociology.
+Sociology minors admitted to CAS from the College of General Studies (CGS) who have completed CGS SS 101 and SS 102, each with a grade of C or higher, will receive units for completing the introductory sociology course, CAS SO 100 Principles in Sociology.

-Transfer credit will not be given for CAS SO 201, 203, 303, or any seminar (400-level) course, all of which must be taken within the department.
+Transfer units will not be given for CAS SO 201, 203, 303, or any seminar (400-level) course.